-Response: An equity analysis of the VISION 2050 land use competent is under preparation, and will be reviewed by the Commission's Advisory Committees on Regional Land Use Planning and Regional Transportation System Planning and Environmental Justice Task Force.

-• A commenter stated that more public information on the plan is needed.
+Response: An equity analysis of the VISION 2050 land use component can be found in Appendix L to this report.
+That analysis was reviewed by the Commission's Advisory Committees on Regional Land Use Planning and Regional Transportation Planning and Environmental Justice Task Force.
+A commenter stated that more public information on the plan is needed.

-Response: The process for VISION 2050 occurred between September 2013 and mid-2016 with five rounds of public input, including initial input (two rounds), sketch scenarios, Alternative Plans, and the Draft Plan.
-Each round included opportunities to provide input through a series of workshops held throughout the Region as well as the VISION 2050 website (dedicated websites were also developed for the sketch scenarios, Alternative Plans, and the Draft Plan).
+Response: The process for VISION 2050 occurred between September 2013 and mid-2016 with five rounds of public input, including initial visioning (two rounds), conceptual scenarios, alternative plans, and the Draft Plan.
+Each round included opportunities to provide input through a series of workshops held throughout the Region as well as the VISION 2050 website (dedicated websites were also developed for the scenarios, alternative plans, and the Draft Plan).
 Each series of workshops included one public workshop in each of the seven counties in the Region and eight workshops hosted by the VISION 2050 partner community organizations for their constituents.
-Summary materials were developing throughout the VISION 2050 process, including Guiding the VISION (which presented an initial VISION for land use and transportation system development to guide the planning process), summary materials regarding the sketch scenarios and their evaluation, a summary booklet of the Alternative Plans and their evaluation, and a summary booklet of the Draft Plan and its evaluation.
+Summary materials were developed throughout the VISION 2050 process, including the Guiding the Vision booklet (which presented an initial vision for land use and transportation system development to guide the planning process), materials regarding the scenarios and their evaluation, a booklet on the alternative plans and their evaluation, and a booklet on the Draft Plan and its evaluation.